vorburger/takari-stats-m2e/README.md

 is JSON encoded usage statistics data.

 Usage report is not uploaded if there are no m2e projects in the workspace.

+# How to disable the UI prompt asking for permission to upload

+Add "-Declipse.m2.stats.allow=true" to eclipse.ini.